Oklahoma’s King of the Wildcatters

 While leasing for Shaffer & Smathers in Oklahoma, the young oilman drilled at least ten dry holes and earned the unenviable nickname, “Dry Hole Slick.”

-As Slick pursued new leases in 1912, the Cushing Independent encouraged its readership to take advantage of the opportunity.
+As “Mad Tom” pursued new leases in 1912, newspapers like the Cushing Independent encouraged readers to take advantage of leasing opportunities.

 “Land owners have everything to gain and no risk to themselves in making leases,” it reported on January 25.
 “It costs from $8,000 to $10,000 to put down a single hole.
 Unless the promoters can get the leases they want they will not chance their money here, while other localities are eager to give leases and even bonuses in money to get prospecting done.”